Parenthood and Procreation

 Other theories of parental rights focus on parents’ interests.
 Historically, parenthood has often been regarded as a possessory (or proprietary) relationship.
 Some genetic accounts of parenthood imply the proprietarian view that parents own their children (see 4.1; Hall 1999; Narveson 2002).
 However, property rights seem inappropriate here for several reasons: children cannot be sold and they cannot be used however the parent wishes.
 While it might be responded that parental property rights are limited, prohibiting sale and certain uses, this does not address the more fundamental objection that persons cannot be property.

 Other questions concerning parental rights concern exclusivity and the number of possible parents.
 As step-parenting, procreation involving multiple biological, gestational, and social parents, and other diverse family forms become more prevalent, why should the number of parents be limited to two?
 As noted in Section 1 above, a Canadian court recognized a child as having three parents.
+Relatives in addition to the parents are frequently involved in raising children, even in cultures in which the nuclear family is considered the norm.
+In the United States, nearly 3 million grandparents have primary responsibility for children living in their homes and it has been argued that grandparental rights should be legally recognized (Henderson 2005).
 Further, some philosophers have argued for legal recognition or support for non-parental care, as in, for example, African-American practices of “othermothering” or “revolutionary parenting.”
-This would permit more adults to contribute to children's development, thereby arguably benefiting children (Gheaus 2011b; hooks 1984; Collins 1991; Mullin 2005).
+This would permit more adults to contribute to children’s development, thereby arguably benefiting children (Card 1996; Gheaus 2011 and 2019; hooks 1984; Collins 1991; Mullin 2005; see also 3.5 above).

 So far, we have considered parental rights as parents’ moral and legal claims to make, and exclude others from, decisions regarding their child.
 But some philosophers have argued for other rights held by parents—namely, positive rights to social support for child-rearing.
 These proposals are discussed in 5.2, as they aim at helping parents discharge their responsibilities.